January 16, 2023

 To some extent, business has always been looked at as an extension of warfare.
 Managers still pay good money to hear how the thinking of 2500 year old Chinese general Sun Tzu can be applied at the likes of Sunshine Desserts.
 The upshot of this macho executive warmongering is that the commercial lexicon is full of talk of attacking competitors, outflanking manoeuvres and offensive strategy.
 From here it is a small step in the face of current economic uncertainties to talk of attrition and collateral damage.

 So far so grim.
 But over the past few years, a new vocabulary has emerged that embraces softer notions of creativity, intellect, freedom and – let’s not be coy – fun.
-And by fun, we’re not necessarily talking about David Brent fun, company endorsed silliness, obligatory bonding with colleagues and a slide to play on and now mandated bonding sessions for remote workers, but rather a more general enjoyment in work, its meaning and the company of others.
+And by fun, we’re not necessarily talking about David Brent fun, company endorsed silliness, obligatory bonding with colleagues, a slide to play on and now mandated bonding sessions for remote workers, but rather a more general enjoyment in work, its meaning and the company of others.

 Of course, there is a balance to be struck.
-The challenge in striking this balance lies in how to create the right environment for people to enjoy themselves, to empower them, to let them laugh and talk and make their own decisions.
+The challenge in striking this balance lies in how to create the right environment and culture for people to enjoy themselves, to empower them, to let them laugh and talk and make their own decisions.
 But without losing sight of the fact that what you do is a business and that everybody has a job to do.

 The workplace has an important role to play in getting this balance right.
-How you design an office can encourage people to enjoy their day in a number of ways.
+How you foster a culture can encourage people to enjoy their day in a number of ways.
 For too long now the work that most people do has been portrayed by firms with a product to sell, artists and writers as oppressive and potentially harmful drudgery and by management theorists as a form of warfare.
 But our experience of work is a long way from those depressing characterisations.
 Approached in the right way, work is enjoyable.
 It’s good to be around people you like.
 Good to do something worthwhile and rewarding.
 And good to have your life and time structured.